Japan123098/Miata-Clicker-for-mac/README.md

 miata clicker is originally made in scratch 3.
 Also, Apple may flag this as potential malware, it isn't.
 It's not a zip bomb bc im too bad at coding to make that.
+And also, yes, I removed cV136 bc it was getting annoying when posting updates.